 "The Prospects List system allows coaches to see a player compete with teammates that he is familiar with and in actual game settings.
 I value being able to evaluate a players fundamental skills along with seeing him play in real game situations," Stanaway continued.
 "The showcase system is flawed.
 Players are put into situations where they are not playing a team game and playing with unfamiliar players that may be on a different skill level.
 This system allows coaches to see the player for what he is and to evaluate how he competes in real game scenarios."

 The system of development in the United States is geared to push players to these NCAA programs.
 In contrast, Hockey Canada's system identifies professional prospects almost right out of the womb.
 In Canada, hockey is the king of sports, here in the United States, the sport is lucky to break the top five.
 Canada has eleven leagues at, or equal to, the USHL and NAHL.
-There are also twenty-four at lower levels.
+There are also twenty-four leagues at lower levels of play.
 All of these players would love to get the chance to earn one of those coveted NCAA roster spots, and often do.